-37 Adopted Local Plan delivery and The delivery of needed AMR published, n/a implementation: To increase the houses and employment including Housing number of jobs and houses by sites, boosting New Land Supply promoting the development of key sites Homes Bonus, CIL, (in Assessment - Q3 allocated in the Adopted Local Plan, some cases Business monitoring their delivery and Rates) and council tax Ensure 5-Year implementation including: income and economic Housing Land Supply Produce and publish an Annual growth. is maintained to Monitoring Report to include 5- deliver planned year housing land supply Maintaining a 5-year land growth trajectory and Housing Delivery supply to put us in a Test results and consider fixing strong position to Ongoing - Prepare 5-year land supply through an determine planning funding bids to AD Diamaina annual position statement applications in line with the development plan overcome blockages to development AD Planning Analyse trends in development and monitor the effectiveness of the development plan to development current Local Plan policy Prepare bids for potential acurous of funding (a.g.
-Local sources of funding (e.g. Local Infrastructure Fund, LEP Growth Fund, Housing Infrastructure Fund etc) to help overcome infrastructure blockages that are hindering some sites from being developed/completed
+7 Adopted Local Plan delivery and The delivery of needed AMR published, n/a implementation: To increase the houses and employment including Housing number of jobs and houses by sites, boosting New Land Supply promoting the development of key sites Homes Bonus, CIL, (in Assessment - Q3 allocated in the Adopted Local Plan, some cases Business monitoring their delivery and Rates) and council tax Ensure 5-Year implementation including: income and economic Housing Land Supply Produce and publish an Annual growth. is maintained to Monitoring Report to include 5- deliver planned year housing land supply Maintaining a 5-year land growth trajectory and Housing Delivery supply to put us in a Test results and consider fixing strong position to Ongoing - Prepare 5-year land supply through an determine planning funding bids to annual position statement applications in line with overcome blockages AD Planning Analyse trends in development the development plan to development and monitor the effectiveness of current Local Plan policy Prepare bids for potential sources of funding (e.g. Local Infrastructure Fund, LEP Growth Fund, Housing Infrastructure Fund etc) to help overcome infrastructure blockages that are hindering some sites from being developed/completed